3l4ckL1ght/SimpleCPPCommandBase/readme.md

 Working with the simulated console
 ----------------------------
 To use it, write only the command name without arguments.
-After that subcommands can be accessed like normal commands.
+After that, subcommands can be accessed like normal commands.